Excavator 360 Training & Certification

 The Train the Trainer option is used to certify a trainer to teach others using the included training kit.
 It incorporates the online course with an additional train the trainer module, as well as the training kit.
 This option results in an regulation-aligned lifetime trainer certification from Hard Hat Training.
 This certification is not company-specific, meaning you can take it with you should you change employers.

-Why Do I Need Excavator 360 Safety Training?
+Why Do I Need Excavator 360 Training?

 In line with OSHA requirements, anyone who operates heavy equipment must receive training prior to operating the machine on their own.
 OSHA requirements for refresher training related to forklifts or other processes are very specific.
 Most other equipment doesn’t have such specific requirements, but it’s wise to follow the same guidelines.